Shanghai and Beyond

 Yes, please provide your special requests when booking your tour.
 We will carefully arrange meals for you per your request.

 Our meals are custom designed with your group in mind, and we select seasonal produce and meals that reflect the local cuisine based on the location of your tour.
 All dishes are served round table style as is the custom in China, and are MSG free and organic when possible.

 Generally, the US dollar is not widely accepted and while major international credit cards are commonly used in some hotels, restaurants and department stores in large cities of China, the areas we visit while on tour are not major retail centers.
 Chinese currency can be easily withdrawn from any ATM, -check with your bank on service charges before leaving.

 Foreign currency can be easily exchanged for Chinese currency at the airports and banks in China.
 Some hotels also provide their guests with this service.

-ATMs are readily available in China especially in the cities but it’s not easy to find one in remote areas, we suggest you prepare enough cash to take along before the day of your tour.
+ATMs are readily available in urban areas, but it’s not easy to find one in remote areas.
+We suggest you prepare enough cash to take along before the day of your tour.

 How should I greet Chinese people?
-A simple smile is the universal language that could quickly elicit friendly ambiance among strangers and needs no translation.
-At the formal occasions, handshakes are the standard for meeting strangers.
+A simple smile is the universal language that quickly elicits friendly ambiance among strangers and needs no translation.
+At formal occasions, handshakes are the standard for meeting strangers.
 As probably well-known across the world now, “Ni hao!” (你好), meaning “Hello”, is the greeting that can never go wrong in the country.

 Yes, but outside the major cities, China is still a conservative country.
-Women rarely show cleavage and miniskirts are generally frowned upon.
+Women rarely show cleavage and revealing shorts or dresses are generally frowned upon.
 It’s is suggested to dress conservatively while on tour, but in hot weather tank tops and shorts to mid-thigh are acceptable.

 Sorry, we are unable to offer this service.
 Please refer to your Embassy for details on how to obtain the required documents for entry into China.